22

 • 2

 Agreed -- it's easy to take off with corn, but you really need either indigo or sugar to make sure you can take advantage of as much shipping as possible, and trade as well.
 Every resource you have that another person doesn't is a chance at blocking them out of shipping.
-Oct 30, 2010 at 17:03
+Commented Oct 30, 2010 at 17:03

 10